What are bank deposit slips and how to fill one in

 How do I fill in a deposit slip?

-Deposit slips may have slight differences, although they tend to require the same basic information.
-The corresponding images show you what the front and back of a typical deposit slip look like.
+All deposit slips may have slight differences, although they tend to require the same basic information.
+The following images show you what the front and back of a typical deposit slip look like (these are examples only).

 Completing a typical deposit slip requires that you provide different kinds of information, which includes: